scottjingtt/scottjingtt.github.io/_includes/about/en.md

 ---
 ### News
+- Mar.
+2023: Our paper about few-shot domain adaptation is accepted by **IEEE Transactions on Neural Networks and Learning Systems (TNNLS)**.
 - Feb.
 2023: Our paper about domain generalization is accepted by **IEEE Transactions on Image Processing (TIP)**.
 - July 2022: Our paper about interpretable driving decision prediction is accepted by **ECCV 2022**.
 - June 2022: I will be serving as a volunteer mentor for CVPR 2022 welcoming students from underrepresented groups and first-time attendees to the world of artificial intelligence and computer vision.
 It is an honor to contribute to improving the diversity of the CV community.